innogames/serveradmin/docs/source/extending.rst

 **Don't forget to put a meaningful commit message.**

-Once you have done all your changes and your version is ready for deployment you can merge it back to master.
+Once you have done all your changes and your version is ready for deployment you can merge it back to main.
 You may want to fetch changes from remote first::

-   git checkout master
+   git checkout main
    git pull # Optionally fetch changes from remote git merge my_changes